mvolkmann/blog/src/smalltalk/50-databases.md

 This adds the class category "ODBC".

+See the example code in the `dsn:user:password:query:` class method of the `ODBCCOnnection` class.

 Open a Browser, select the ODBC class category, select the ODBCConnection class, click the "class" button, and see the sample code in the class method `dsn:user:password:query:`.